thinkerelwin/social-app-fullstack/README.md

 - The user can add other users as a friend by clicking the add button on the top right side of a post
 - The user can toggle the display of comments by clicking on the comment button located at the bottom of a post
 - The user can toggle dark mode by clicking the moon icon on the header

+## Room for improvement

+- Add unit test for back-end project
+- Add error handling in register activity(ex: when the length of password doesn't meet the requirement)
+- Update the number of friends on the current user section after adding or deleting a friend

 ## License